20. Real Love

 12. This Boy

-Until John Lennon made the Plastic Ono Band album, "This Boy" was the finest vocal performance he ever gave.
-The middle eight section is quite astonishingly good.
-The rest of the song represents John, Paul, and George closely harmonizing in absolute top form.
-It probably ranks just under "Because" as their finest such moment.
+Until John Lennon made the Plastic Ono Band album, "This Boy" was the finest vocal performance that he ever gave, showcased best in the glorious middle eight section.
+The rest of the song represents John, Paul, and George closely harmonizing in top form, ranking just under "Because" as their finest such moment.
 Plus the song itself is gorgeous, an attempt by John to write a Smokey Robinson-esque, slow Motown ballad.
-Except of course it is far superior to any Motown ballad ever conceived, says this guy right here.
-"This Boy" was recorded in fifteen takes, the same day as its A-side single counterpart "I Want To Hold Your Hand", as well as the band's first fan club Christmas single, (which were always pretty goofy).
-Obviously, "This Boy" trumped everything else they did that day though.
-Which means yes, "Hold Your Hand" is indeed not on the way on this list ladies and gents.
+Except of course it is superior to any Motown ballad ever conceived, says this guy right here.
+"This Boy" was recorded in fifteen takes, the same day as its a-side single counterpart "I Want To Hold Your Hand", as well as the band's first fan club Christmas single, which were always goofy to say the least.

-Until John Lennon made the Plastic Ono Band album, "This Boy" was the finest vocal performance he ever gave.
-The middle eight section is quite astonishingly good.
-The rest of the song represents John, Paul, and George closely harmonizing in absolute top form.
-It probably ranks just under "Because" as their finest such moment.
+Until John Lennon made the Plastic Ono Band album, "This Boy" was the finest vocal performance that he ever gave, showcased best in the glorious middle eight section.
+The rest of the song represents John, Paul, and George closely harmonizing in top form, ranking just under "Because" as their finest such moment.
 Plus the song itself is gorgeous, an attempt by John to write a Smokey Robinson-esque, slow Motown ballad.
-Except of course it is far superior to any Motown ballad ever conceived, says this guy right here.
-"This Boy" was recorded in fifteen takes, the same day as its A-side single counterpart "I Want To Hold Your Hand", as well as the band's first fan club Christmas single, (which were always pretty goofy).
-Obviously, "This Boy" trumped everything else they did that day though.
-Which means yes, "Hold Your Hand" is indeed not on the way on this list ladies and gents.
+Except of course it is superior to any Motown ballad ever conceived, says this guy right here.
+"This Boy" was recorded in fifteen takes, the same day as its a-side single counterpart "I Want To Hold Your Hand", as well as the band's first fan club Christmas single, which were always goofy to say the least.

 11. Something